 As far as images go, stick to relevance and quality.
 WordPress already made the responsive image part easier with RICG Responsive Images plugin (integrated to the core in Version 4.4), but with performance issues in mind, make sure to compress their sizes with plugins like EWWW Image Optimizer.

 Note: Images are great attention catchers, and they will certainly hold it on any page (compared to text) for most people.
 The trick is to balance text and images so that one doesn’t overwhelm the other and lead to either monotony/boredom or distraction.

 4. Simplicity and openness

 Empty spaces are just as important as filled ones.

 I have seen many amateur designers clutter their pages with content and CSS to such extreme that there’s no breathing room.
 End result: chaos.
-And not the good, controlled kind which leaves audience wanting more.
+And not the good, controlled kind which leaves the audience wanting more.

-Eventually, design should serve not as a paint job, but as a structure to guide visitors through the website and the content.
+Eventually, the design should serve not as a paint job, but as a structure to guide visitors through the website and the content.
 Good formatting, whitespaces, and simple navigation make that happen.